Neelansh01/LLM/README.md

 ### Step 1: MLOps on Sagemaker to deploy Llama-2
-a) Install Sagemaker on this Notebook Instance
+a) Install Sagemaker on this Notebook Instance.

-b) Create Sagemaker session, assign buckets and print session details
+b) Create Sagemaker session, assign buckets and print session details.

-c) Get Hugging Face model (Llama-2) from Deep Learning Containers (DLC)
+c) Get Hugging Face model (Llama-2) from Deep Learning Containers (DLC).

-d) Set necessary configs to use Hugging Face model
+d) Set necessary configs to use Hugging Face model.

 e) Deploy the Llama-2-7b-chat-hf model.

 f) Give Prompt to Llama-2 to get outputs.